SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-7-1-complex-loops/do-while-loop/example-calc-factorial.md

 For natural **n** calculate **n! = 1 \* 2 \* 3 \* … \* n**.
 For example, if **n = 5**, the result will be: **5!** = 1 \* 2 \* 3 \* 4 \* 5 = **120**.

-Here's how we can specifically calculate factorial:
+Here is how we can specifically calculate factorial:

    * We create the variable **`n`** to which we assign an integer value taken from the console input.
    * We create another variable - a **`fact`** which initial value is 1.
 We will use it for the calculation and storage of the factorial.